derekjpeters/classicgames_alanah/README.md

 5. Click "Reset Game" to start over

 ### 🏓 Pong
+1. Choose your difficulty level (Easy, Medium, Hard, or Nuclear)
-1. Click "Start Game" to begin
+2. Click "Start Game" to begin
-2. Move your mouse to control the left paddle
+3. Move your mouse to control the left paddle
+4. Click "Serve Ball" to start each point
-3. Try to score points by getting the ball past the AI
+5. Try to score points by getting the ball past the AI
-4. First player to 5 points wins
+6. First player to 5 points wins
-5. Press spacebar to pause, or use the pause button
+7. Press spacebar to pause, or use the pause button

 ### ⭕ Tic Tac Toe
+1. Set custom player names (optional)
-1. Player X starts first
+2. Player X starts first
-2. Click on any empty square to place your mark
+3. Click on any empty square to place your mark
-3. Get three in a row (horizontally, vertically, or diagonally) to win
+4. Get three in a row (horizontally, vertically, or diagonally) to win
-4. Scores are tracked across multiple rounds
+5. First player to win 3 games wins the match
-5. Use "New Round" for a fresh game or "Reset Scores" to clear all scores
+6. Use "Next Game" for a fresh game or "Reset Match" to start over

 ## 🛠️ Built With